kube-logging/kube-logging.github.io/content/docs/configuration/log-routing-syslog-ng.md

 ### `value` (string) {#regexp-value class="property-optional"}

 References a field of the message.
 The `pattern` is applied to the value of this field.
 If the `value` field is set, you cannot use the `template` field.
+When matching for labels or annotations, the available labels and annotations depend on the incoming message received from the log collector agent.
+See this [list of common Kubernetes labels and annotations](https://kubernetes.io/docs/reference/labels-annotations-taints/) for details.

 {{< include-headless "field-names-json-prefix.md" >}}